-•People who used the service had several opportunities to be involved and engage with others.
-Staff supported them to achieve goals and life a full life.

-•People's relatives were welcome at the service and invited to special occasions.
+- •People who used the service had several opportunities to be involved and engage with others.
+Staff supported them to achieve goals and live a full life. - •People's relatives were welcome at the service and invited to special occasions. - •Once a month the registered manager held a surgery for people and relatives to attend so they could discuss any issues they had with the service.